isabella232/experience-manager-dispatcher.pt-BR/help/using/dispatcher-troubleshooting.md

 >[!NOTE]
 >
->As versões do Dispatcher são independentes do AEM, no entanto, a documentação do Dispatcher é incorporada na documentação AEM.
+>As versões do Dispatcher são independentes do AEM, no entanto, a documentação do Dispatcher é incorporada na documentação do AEM.
 Use sempre a documentação do Dispatcher incorporada na documentação para obter a versão mais recente do AEM.
 >
 >Você pode ter sido redirecionado para esta página se tiver seguido um link para a documentação do Dispatcher incorporada à documentação de uma versão anterior do AEM.